How to make people read your articles?

 Employ formatting techniques like bulleted lists and bold text

 Allow the eyes to focus on the most critical information.
 Sometimes it might seem impossible to find information among columns of words in blog articles.
 Proper formatting, bolding the most important parts, and making lists may help attract readers’ attention.
-By being mindful of the details, your blog will be considered professional and will encourage people to return to it next time.
+A well-formatted blog adds professionalism and encourages readers to return for more.

 Use plain language